Derugon/TBoIR-resources/README.md

 # TBoIR
 Resources of *The Binding of Isaac: Rebirth*, for each game version.

-Each folder contains the "resource" folder of the game, and "tools" for Afterbirth+ versions.
+Each branch contains the resource folders of the game.

-The compiled files are not included.
+Compiled files and tools are not included.

 | Game edition | Patch        | Notes                  |
 |--------------|--------------|------------------------|